Volta Aluminum Company

-Volta Aluminum Company, known as VALCO, is an aluminium company based in Tema, Greater Accra Region founded by Kaiser Aluminum and now wholly owned by the government of Ghana.
+Volta Aluminum Company, doing business as VALCO, is an aluminium company based in Tema, Greater Accra Region founded by Kaiser Aluminum and now wholly owned by the government of Ghana.

 History

 VALCO was a joint venture with Kaiser Aluminum and ALCOA, major aluminum conglomerates both based in the United States, in the British Gold Coast colony in 1948.

 In 1961, Kaiser Aluminum & the Ghana Government invested in the Akosombo Hydroelectric Project to provide energy for its aluminum smelters.
 The company had negotiated favorable terms for power purchase with the government.
 The agreement was re-negotiated in 1985, by the Rawlings government, to reflect the increased value of electrical energy.
 Documentaries reported favourable conditions for employees, with a hospital on site, maternity leave, long service rewarded by imported white goods (fridges, washing machines, etc.), and housing.
 Industrial relations had cooled by 1993, when the first union backed strike took place.
 This resulted in a 60% pay increase.

 Since this time the Tema plant has seen several years of shutdown and reduced capacity.
 In May 2003 VALCO closed completely due to persistent problems in negotiating its high consumption of electricity at an affordable rate.
 On August 4, 2004, Alcoa and the Government of the Republic of Ghana announced that they had finalized agreements to restart the VALCO smelter in Tema.
 The plan, which included the restart of 3 potlines, representing 120,000 metric tons per year (mtpy), was to be implemented in the first quarter of 2006.].
 It reopened in early 2006, However the plant shut again between 2007 and 2011.

 In June 2008, ALCOA sold its 10% stake in VALCO to the government of Ghana, leaving it wholly in government ownership and with no source of foreign investment capital.